CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 #### **Testing Lifecycle**
-- **Test Planning**: Create a detailed strategy that includes objectives, scope, and resource allocation.
+- **Test Planning**: Effective test planning is critical to successful software testing.
+It involves creating a detailed strategy that includes objectives, scope, resource allocation, timelines, and risk assessment.

-- **Test Design**: Develop and review test cases for comprehensive coverage.
+- **Test Design**: This phase includes developing, reviewing, and refining test cases to ensure comprehensive coverage of the application's functionality and potential edge cases.

-- **Test Execution**: Implement and execute tests, documenting the results and issues found.
+- **Test Execution**: Executing tests involves implementing the planned tests and documenting the results, including any defects found during the testing process.

-- **Test Closure**: Analyze test results, report on issues, and refine testing processes.
+- **Test Closure**: This final phase analyzes test results, compiles reports on issues encountered, and refines future testing processes to continuously improve the software development lifecycle.

 **Practical Exercise:**
 - **Create a Detailed Test Plan**: For a new feature, including objectives, scenarios, cases, and metrics.
+Participants will learn how to anticipate potential issues and develop a structured approach to testing.

 ### **2. Testing Techniques**

 #### **Black-box Testing**
-- **Definition**: Testing based on requirements and functionality without considering internal code structure.
+- **Definition**: Black-box testing focuses on the inputs and outputs of the software without knowledge of the internal code structure.
+This technique is vital for validating functional requirements.

 **Python Example (Black-box Testing with Property-Based Testing using `hypothesis`):**
 ```python